| |

 William Rookes Leedes Serjeantson.

-George Serjeantson's sun dial over the front door
+George Serjeantson's sun dial over the front door.

-In The Book of Sun-dials by Mrs. Alfred Gatty, enlarged and re-edited by HKF Eden and Eleanor Lloyd, a relation of the Serjeantsons, we learn a little more of the history of this dial:
+In The Book of Sun-dials by Mrs. Alfred Gatty, enlarged and re-edited by HKF Eden and Eleanor Lloyd, a relation of the Serjeantsons, we learn a little more of the history of this sundial:

 The late Mr. Serjeantson, of Camphill, Yorkshire, who put up two or three dials on his farms, had them made by two intelligent village masons, according to the directions given in the "Encyclopædia Britannica," and they were set up with the help of a candle, a piece of string, and the north star.
 Mr. Serjeantson, who died a few years ago at the age of eighty-nine, used to relate how, in his earlier days, he had painted a signboard representing the Queen and Prince Albert on horseback, for the village inn at Kirkby Malham, near his own property.
 He wished to put a sun-dial above it, and accordingly wrote to a well-known dialler in the neighbourhood.
 Time went on, a general election was pending, and late one evening the dialler was driven up to Mr. Serjeantson's door by a neighbour, who had fetched him out of a public-house, and urged the squire to keep him, or he would vote wrong.
 When politics had been discussed the squire began to speak about the dial, and supposed nothing could be done about it that night as it was so late.
 "Naw," said the old man looking up at the stars, "it'll do varra weel, it's a gran' neet."
 "But you want the sun, don't you?"
 "Nay, nay, t' sun's nought to do wi't.
 I wants nought but a tall cannel and a bit o' band."
 With these materials the party proceeded to the village and the position of the dial was fixed.
 But the order was so long in being executed, that after waiting some months the squire wrote to remonstrate, and received in return the following curious letter;